 Theresa completed a Master's degree in Culture and Economics in Mannheim.
 After spending time abroad in Normandy and at the Université de Perpignan in the South of France, her Bachelor's thesis focused on French culinary studies and received a prize for outstanding research work at the University of Mannheim.
 Theresa is a Deutschland- and Bronnbach scholarship holder.
 Under the motto "Cultural Competence for Future Managers", she intensively studied contemporary art during her studies at the Kulturkreis der deutschen Wirtschaft.
 In her encounters with artists and on the Way of St. James, Theresa courageously learned to go new ways and today connects people from all over Europe with her own culinary art.
 On her travels she constantly collects new inspirations for her work and her recipes.

-Theresa Baumgärtner is a true master of life and lives with her husband and two children in Luxembourg.
+Theresa Baumgärtner is a true master of life and lives with her husband and three children in Luxembourg.
 Until today she is a great nature lover and finds the balance to her work in the garden and on wanderings with her family through nature.
 For her, true happiness lies in the small things.
 And Theresa is convinced that things only become good from the bottom of the heart.
 Whether to develop and photograph new recipes, to write books and films, or to stand live in front of the camera, it is always full of passion and joie de vivre.